Dan West (musician): Solo albums

-On September 18, 2020, Dan West under his d’Animal moniker, released the first single from his upcoming 2021 full length album, ‘Hedonistic Pillow.’
-The song is entitled ‘Falipa’ which is the name of his cat for over 19 years who died on June 8, 2020.
-The song is a loving, heartfelt tribute to his beloved feline friend.
-The video for the song was directed by Azalia Snail and received an official premiere in the October 12, 2020 edition of The Big Takeover.
+On September 18, 2020, Dan West under his d’Animal moniker released the single "Falipa," was a tribute to his cat Falipa, who had died in 2020.
+The video was directed by Azalia Snail and was premiered in the October 12, 2020 edition of The Big Takeover.

+In June 2024, West released his fourth solo album (the second under his d’Animal moniker) entitled Hedonistic Pillow, his third release on the Wayside Records imprint.
+It was also released on cassette by the Thokei Tapes label in Hamburg, Germany.
+It’s Psychedelic Baby described it as a "sonic adventure" that "glows with neon hues and explores the shadowy corners of life’s untamed pleasures...West’s voice...invoking the spirit of rock’s heyday while remaining undeniably modern."
+The album received airplay in the US and Germany.
+Steve Hanft created videos for two of the songs from the album ("Falipa" and "Torn Up Pieces Of Paper"), filmmaker Frank Stokes created one for the song "A.D.D.," and Azalia Snail created one for "I Wish I Knew".

 Collaborations

 West has performed on stage and on record with notable artists including Sky Saxon of The Seeds, Bryan Maclean of Love, Rosemary Clooney, Maynard Ferguson, and Paula Kelly.
 He has fronted for the bands Aguafantastica, Sidewalk Society and LoveyDove.
 He scored the music for the documentary Mr. Movie Poster which follows the life of artist Paul Crifo.

-At the age of 7, West met iconic pianist Eubie Blake at a performance at Dorsey High School.
-Blake, along with Scott Joplin, introduced West to the ragtime style of jazz and piano playing that they invented.
-He was then introduced to Frank Zappa in his first-grade class, whose children attended the same school.
 At the age of 13, West performed in his band The Caterpillars at Johnny Otis' church alongside the iconic Los Angeles musician.
 His career then took off during his teenage years in the psych-pop underground of the 1980s while performing with Sky Saxon, Bryan Maclean and his band Threw the Lookinglass, who played opening sets for Red Hot Chili Peppers and Fishbone.
 Threw the Lookinglass released a self-titled vinyl EP.
 West promptly made his name in a scene known as The Paisley Underground, which is known for The Bangles, its ties to Mazzy Star, and Prince naming his label Paisley Park Records after the movement.

 In the 1990s, West delved into the melodic and harmonic possibilities of jazz, studying with composer and arranger Clare Fischer, pianist Terry Trotter, and guitarist Ted Greene.
 He graduated from Cal State Northridge with a degree in Composition and Piano Performance.
 He then performed as pianist for Maynard Ferguson, Della Reese, Joe Williams and Lionel Hampton, and performed and arranged music for LA swing stalwarts The Speakeasy Spies Big Band and The Jazz Butchers.

-West, as keyboardist, toured the US and Canada with El Vez in 1998, in addition to playing keyboards on his album Boxing With God which was released on Sympathy for the Record Industry in 2001.
+West, as keyboardist, toured the U.S. and Canada with El Vez in 1998, in addition to playing keyboards on his album Boxing With God which was released on Sympathy for the Record Industry in 2001.

-In the 2000s, West returned to his rock roots and began a steady release of albums in collaboration with Aguafantastica, Sidewalk Society. and LoveyDove.
+In the 2000s, West returned to his rock roots and began a steady release of albums in collaboration with Aguafantastica and Sidewalk Society and LoveyDove.